microsoft/promptflow/docs/how-to-guides/deploy-a-flow/deploy-using-dev-server.md

 Please ensure you have [create the connection](../manage-connections.md#create-a-connection) required by flow, if not, you could refer to [Setup connection for web-classification](https://github.com/microsoft/promptflow/tree/main/examples/flows/standard/web-classification).

+Note: We will use relevant environment variable to override connection configurations in serving mode.
+For instance, if there is a custom connection named 'custom_connection' with a configuration key called 'chat_deployment_name,' the function will attempt to retrieve 'chat_deployment_name' from the environment variable 'CUSTOM_CONNECTION_CHAT_DEPLOYMENT_NAME' by default.
+If the environment variable is not set, it will use the original value as a fallback.

 The following CLI commands allows you serve a flow folder as an endpoint.
 By running this command, a [flask](https://flask.palletsprojects.com/en/) app will start in the environment where command is executed, please ensure all prerequisites required by flow have been installed.
 ```bash